-It can take people many turbulent and painful years to come to the decision to join a rehab program.
-It can take a long time before that for you to even realize or admit to your addiction.
+It can take people many turbulent and painful years to decide to join a rehab program.
+It can take a long time before you even realize or admit to your addiction.
 Making an effort to actually seek help is such a challenge that most people don’t even try.

 If you’re asking these questions, it’s important to understand what you can and cannot get in 30 days of treatment.